nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

     You can add members with roles such as "Billing Account User" if, for example, you want others to have access to your GCP billing account, like team members or other platforms that use the Google cloud, such as the [Terra platform](https://app.terra.bio/).

-Now that the billing account is set up, you can now use GCP resources!
+Now that the billing account is set up, you can use GCP resources!